How Do I Fix Disk 100 In Windows 10 Task Manager

 Use "Restart" instead of "Shut Down" since it will restart your computer in a completely new state instead of preserving your system state and possibly not resolving your disk issue.

-Method 2: Temporarily disable antivirus software
+Method 2: Temporarily turn off antivirus software

 Turning off your antivirus software temporarily may be a good idea when investigating the cause behind your Windows 10 100% disk usage problem.
 Try it out and see how it affects your disk usage.
 You may need to change your antivirus packages if that is the case.
-Even Windows Defender can increase I/O and network usage by increasing high disk utilization.
+Windows Defender can increase I/O and network usage by increasing high disk utilization.

 You may be experiencing high disk usage because Windows 8 and 10 have a known bug that causes a search loop.
 Start an admin prompt and type net.exe to stop "Windows search" to temporarily disable Windows Search so you can see if it improves your disk issue.
 After this, Windows search will no longer run until the computer is restarted.